-President Donald Trump’s threat to invoke the Insurrection Act of 1807 means the statute could be used for the first time in the 21st century.
+Last year, President Donald Trump threatened to invoke the Insurrection Act of 1807 for the first time in the 21st century.

 Four Los Angeles police officers were found not guilty of using excessive force during a violent arrest of King, a decision that sparked race riots and violence throughout the nation.